European Trip - 2001

 - In Cannes we had an outstanding lunch at the beach restaurant run by Noga Hilton Cannes (50 Boulevard de la Croisette).

-The salad plates were very delicious, unlike any we had had before.
+the Hilton hotel.
+The salad dishes were very delicious, unlike any we had had before.

 - We chose Hotel Massena in Nice by following recommendations from a few guidebooks,